Transfer Credit Guidelines

-Colorado College does accept transfer credit for previous work done by a student.
-The following is a set of guidelines used in the transfer and awarding of academic credit from an accredited institution or approved program.
+Colorado College does accept transfer credit for previous college work completed by a student.
+The following is a set of guidelines used in awarding of academic credit from an accredited institution or approved program.

-- To earn credit at Colorado College, all transfer credit must come from a regionally accredited, degree-granting college or university (including community colleges) or a program preapproved by the office of international & off-campus programs for off-campus study and exchanges
+- To earn credit at Colorado College, all transfer credit must come from a regionally accredited, degree-granting college or university (including community colleges), or a program preapproved by the CC Center for Global Education and Field Study.
+Coursework taken Online follows these same standards.

 - Students who have completed work at other colleges and who wish to have this work credited toward a CC degree must have official transcripts from those colleges sent directly to the registrar at Colorado College.
 Course descriptions/syllabi for each course may also be requested.

-- Students who wish to complete a semester abroad or study away as domestic exchange students must receive approval from the office of international & off-campus programs, department chairs or program directors, and the registrar’s office for all course work prior to enrolling.
+- Students who wish to complete a semester abroad or study away as domestic exchange students must receive approval from the Center for Global Education and Field Study, department chairs or program directors and the registrar’s office for all course work prior to enrolling.